fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ![Key-values in cluster](cluster_key_value.png)

 ## Operations
-Tendermint architecture supposes that the client typically interacts with the application via the local **Proxy**.
-This App uses `query.py` script as client-side Proxy to request arbitrary operations from the cluster, including:
+This App uses `query.py` script as the **Client** to request arbitrary operations from the cluster, including:
 * `put` requests which specify a target key and a constant as its new value: `put a/b=10`.
 * `get` requests to read the value of specified key: `get a/b`.
 * Requests to obtain a result of running an arbitrary function with arguments: `run factorial(a/b)`, `run sum(a/b,a/c)`.